Let's discover the smart card contained in your GSM mobile phone (and every mobile device).

 - The nano-SIM or 4FF is 8.8 mm by 12.3 mm

-What is a SIM card used for?
+What does a SIM card do?

 The SIM also stores your phone directories, messages, information on roaming across different networks, and many other value-added voice and data services.